Tour Length

 3Can we extend our trip with a beach holiday?

 “You can easily extend your Namibia safari with a beach holiday.
-Although there are some direct flights to Windhoek, most visitors to Namibia come through Johannesburg, the main air hub for southern Africa.
+Although there are some direct flights to the capital Windhoek, most visitors to Namibia come through Johannesburg, the main air hub for southern Africa.
 Idyllic island destinations, such as Mauritius and Seychelles, are only a short flight from Johannesburg.
 These islands specialize in romantic honeymoons.
 You might be spoiled with a special dinner on the beach under the stars, a surprise massage for two, or perhaps a champagne sundowner cruise.
 The white sandy beaches and turquoise waters offer a dream setting for relaxation after your busy safari schedule.
-Although not a conventional beach destination, Namibia’s coastline is worth exploring too.
+Although Namibia’s coastline is not a conventional beach destination, it is worth exploring too.
 It is where the Namib Desert meets the inhospitable Atlantic Ocean.
 The vast area sustains a handful of settlements such as Walvis Bay and Lüderitz.
-But to really appreciate the stark beauty of the coastal region, you need to visit the Skeleton Coast, mostly known for its seal colonies and shipwrecks.”
+But to really appreciate the stark beauty of the coastal region, you need to visit the Skeleton Coast, which is mostly known for its seal colonies and shipwrecks.”

 5Namibia Reviews